Carding or Combing Wool; goodbye slubs

 img_1340

-FYI: this combed wool holds shape surprisingly well if you want to dye it.
+FYI: this combed wool holds it’s shape surprisingly well if you want to dye it.
 I have dyed UN-rolled buns in plastic wrap to steam, or placed it directly into a dye pot (light pokes only -no stirring).
 Handle gently to avoid felting.
+You will later lift out dyed lengths of combed top, still intact.

 Practice this card & comb method a few times and you’ll quickly catch on, rapidly processing your washed wool into perfect combed top.
 HAPPY SPINNING to ewe all!